Hate Crimes, the Fraying of America, and the Prospect of Racial Armageddon

 It is only fair to note that Trump supporters have been victimized as well.
 Scores of assaults against people wearing Make America Great Again hats have been recorded throughout the country.

-Just last month in New Jersey, an 81-year-old man wearing such hat was assaulted by a teen after an argument broke out between the two.
+Just last month in New Jersey, an 81-year-old man wearing such a hat was assaulted by a teen after an argument broke out between the two.
 These kinds of attacks might explain why hate crimes against white Americans was the fastest growing category in 2016, according to FBI statistics.

 Dealing with Hate Crimes